Skip to main content

 Thank you.
 Your feedback has been sent.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to:

-The following articles provide some of the best scientific evidence related to physical therapy treatment of COPD.
-The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
-The article titles are linked either to a PubMed abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for hypotonia.
+They report recent research and provide information on the standards of practice in the United States and worldwide.
+They link to a PubMed* abstract (which may offer free access to the full text) or to other helpful resources.
+You can read them to learn more or bring a copy to your health care provider.

 You Might Also Like...